TypeORM vs Prisma (2026)

 });

-// TypeORM QueryBuilder — for complex queries
+// TypeORM QueryBuilder — for complex joins and aggregations

 const result = await userRepo